raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 - A race track of Rosyard usually roughly covers 50 x 150 meters and is marked by two rows of cones placed parallel to each other.
 The cones are placed at intervals of 5 meters lengthwise to the direction of travel, the width of the track is about 3 meters, and a cone has a height of 32 cm.

 - In order to define the ground truth of the race track, it is therefore sufficient to determine the positions of these cones.
 We will use  3D scene reconstruction using images/videos of the race track.

+TODO:
+- [ ] introduce Raceyard project
+- [ ] introduce problem, why does car needs to be tracked
+- [ ] discussion on what methods could be used
+- [ ] what did the premilary group

+---
+We have to optimize the SLAM algorithm.
+  - The algorithm needs an accurate ground truth of the track and the car's position during a test race.
+- This task of ground truth generation is divided into two subtasks.
+  - A ground truth of the cones has to be generated.
+  - The position of the car while racing.
+- The Goal of our project is to design an algorithm that calculates the corresponding ground truth of the racecar.

 ---